VXerys/VXerys/README.md

-# 💫 About Me:
 👨‍💻 **Software Engineer**
 Passionate about sharing my journey and learnings in the world of technology.

 🎓 **Educational Background:**
-I hold a degree in **Informatics Engineering** from **Nusa Putra University, Sukabumi**, where I developed a strong foundation in software development, problem-solving, and cutting-edge technologies.
+I hold a degree in **Informatics Engineering** from **Nusa Putra University, Sukabumi**.
+During my studies, I developed a strong foundation in software development, problem-solving, and cutting-edge technologies.

 🌟 **What I Do:**
 - Building robust and efficient software solutions.